-New staff and governors will receive a briefing during their induction, which includes the school's child protection policy and staff code of conduct, reporting and recording arrangements, and details of the DSL.
+New staff and governors will receive a briefing during their induction, which includes the school's child protection policy and staff behaviour policy / code of conduct, reporting and recording arrangements, and details for the DSL.
 All staff, including the head teacher (unless the head teacher is the DSL) and governors will receive training that is regularly updated and the DSL will receive training updated at least every two years, including training in inter-agency procedures.

-Supply staff will be given the school's supply teacher information file, a copy of which is located in each classroom.
+Supply staff and other visiting staff will be given the school's supply teacher information file, a copy of which is located in every classroom.